Artist Statement

 2025, Erasures and Echoes, SAIC Galleries, Chicago, IL

-2025, Metamorphosis, Dittmar Memorial Gallery, Northwestern Univeristy, Evanston, IL
+2025, Metamorphosis, Dittmar Memorial Gallery, Northwestern University, Evanston, IL

 2024, Experimental Portraiture, SAIC Open Studios, Chicago, IL